 Samsung Galaxy A80 Overview

 The Samsung Galaxy A80 is Samsung’s latest gizmo on the A-series lineup.
-Succeeding other successful models like the A10, A20, A30, A40, A50, and A70, this device definitely has top of the line features that make it suitable to be placed on the high-end spectrum of this prized series of phones.
+Succeeding other successful models like the A10, A20, A30, A40, A50, and A70, this device definitely has top-of-the-line features that make it suitable to be placed on the high-end spectrum of this prized series of phones.

 This smart gizmo has a lot of great features.
 However, the motorized camera is definitely one of the features that stands out the most.
-This isn’t an entirely new concept altogether but the way the design has accommodated for this mechanism is simply fabulous.
+This isn’t an entirely new concept altogether but the way the design has accommodated this mechanism is simply fabulous.
 This rotating camera module accommodates a triple camera design.
-The main snapper is a 48 MP primary camera with f/2.0 aperture.
-Just below it sits an 8MP ultrawide lens with f/2.2 aperture.
+The main snapper is a 48 MP primary camera with an f/2.0 aperture.
+Just below it sits an 8MP ultrawide lens with an f/2.2 aperture.
 Finally, we have a 3D depth sensor, which provides excellent background blur for the camera’s Live Focus mode.
-Since the camera flips, it’s the same design for the selfie cameras.
-This well-balanced setup makes sure that your selfies end up crispy, clear and cute!
-However, features such as Live Focus and Super Slow Motion won’t be available when the camera is facing front.
+Since the camera flips, it’s the same design as the selfie cameras.
+This well-balanced setup makes sure that your selfies end up crispy, clear, and cute!
+However, features such as Live Focus and Super Slow Motion won’t be available when the camera is facing the front.

 We know now that the camera setup is pretty excellent, but the screen doesn’t let people down either.
 With its signature Infinity Display, it sports a 6.7″ Super AMOLED screen with FullHD+.
 Gorilla Glass protection provides a certain degree of resistance to scratches and drops.
 With its almost full bezel-less display, this phone has a very sleek look to it.
 This is, of course, made possible by replacing Samsung’s hole-punch with the rotating camera setup.
-The body has an alumunium frame with glass covering the rear as well, which adds more elegance to its look.
+The body has an aluminum frame with glass covering the rear as well, which adds more elegance to its look.

 The phone runs on Android v9.0 (Pie) with the company’s cool OneUI on top.
 The phone sports 8 solid RAM along with 128GB internal storage.
 On the processor side of things, we have the Qualcomm Snapdragon 730 (8nm) and Adreno 618 GPU.
 This, along with the Super AMOLED makes gaming a great experience on this phone.
-The phone also sports the cool under-display fingerprint sensor and face recog.
+The phone also sports the cool under-display fingerprint sensor and face recognition.

 The phone comes in three different colors: Phantom Black, Angel Gold, and Ghost White.

 The phone has recently been launched at an event in Thailand and is priced at $730 which is around NRs 80, 730.
-However, it is yet to be launched in Nepal so we’re still on the dark about the exact price point.
+However, it is yet to be launched in Nepal so we’re still in the dark about the exact price point.